-All lowans contribute to and benefit from air quality.
+All lowans contribute to and are affected by lowa's air quality.
 Therefore, general fund appropriations should be the primary source of air quality funding, especially for those Air Quality Bureau (AQB) activities that do not directly relate to industry emissions.
 ABI opposes excessive fees that unfairly discriminate against industry versus other sources of emissions in the state.
-ABI believes lowa's air quality can best be protected by focusing the resources of the DNR on significant air emission sources and demonstrated air quality concerns.
+ABI believes Iowa's air quality can best be protected by focusing the resources of the DNR on significant air emission sources and demonstrated air quality concerns.
 Ongoing scrutiny of non-mandatory activities and process improvements is needed in the DNR's air permitting programs to streamline the permitting process and reduce unnecessary costs to industry.
-Special emphasis should be given to eliminate the need to revise permits due to changes in minor design parameters.
+Special emphasis should be given to eliminate the need to revise permits due to minor changes in design parameters.
 Special emphasis should also be given to minimize dispersion modeling.